hariadivicky/nano-example/README.md

 # Todo List Example

-This is simple RESTful API of todo list app built using Nano HTTP Multiplexer & sqlite3
+This is simple RESTful API of todo list app built using Nano HTTP Multiplexer & SQLite

 ## Contents